RedisLabs/redislabs-docs/content/rs/concepts/rebalancing-shard-placement.md

 replication capabilities communicate all updates from the master shards to the slave shard.
-As the goal of replication between master and slave shards is high availability and protection against failures, Redis Enterprise cluster ensures that the master and slave shards are never placed on the same node.
+As the goal of replication between master and slave shards is high availability and protection against failures, Redis Enterprise cluster makes sure that the master and slave shards are never placed on the same node.

 Administrators can also protect against rack or zone failures by